- Gra-Rock

 How is this strength achieved?

 UHPC achieves incredible strength by using integrated fibers in its makeup.
-These fibers are added to the concrete mix and account for 20 to 25 percent of the end product.
+These fibers are added to the concrete mix, accounting for 20 to 25 percent of the end product.

 The fibers vary from polyester to fiberglass bars, basalt, steel, and stainless steel.
 These integrated fibers create a progressively stronger end product, with steel and stainless steel delivering the most significant strength gains.

-In the end, UHPC doubles the tensile and compressive strength capacity of traditional concrete.
+In the end, UHPC doubles traditional concrete's tensile and compressive strength capacity.

-And while UHPC isn’t a feasible solution for most applications, it is worth checking into if you are building a bridge or constructing something that requires enormous strength.
+UHPC isn’t a feasible solution for most small applications.
+It is generally only used when building a bridge or constructing something that requires enormous strength.

 Conclusion